How Do I Become a Child Life Specialist (CCLS)?

 - Clinical Child Life Experience

-Applicants must complete a minimum of 480 hours* of child life clinical experience under the direct supervision of a Certified Child Life Specialist who meets specific qualifications.
+Applicants must complete a minimum of 600 hours* of child life clinical experience under the direct supervision of a Certified Child Life Specialist who meets specific qualifications.
+See www.childlife.org/docs/default-source/certification/2019-eligibility-details.pdf?sfvrsn=2

 If, after reviewing the eligibility requirements, you are unsure if the course work on your transcript will be accepted to establish eligibility for the Child Life Professional Certification Examination, you have the option to request a course work review.
-Learn More about Course Work Reviews
+Check for more information at www.childlife.org/certification/students/review-my-courses

 Child Life Education Opportunities available in Canada:

-The schools listed below do not limit where you can get a BA, they are only listed because they may offer some specific child life courses.
+The schools listed below do not limit where you can get a bachelor’s degree, they are only listed because they offer some courses taught by a certified child life specialist in Canada, as required by the Association of Child Life Professionals for certification.

 Child life Internships may be available for students currently attending accredited educational institutions who hold affiliated agreements with corresponding health care centres.
 CLICK HERE